Jul 5, 2023

-The past few years have brought increased advancements and opportunities in the over-the-top (OTT) and connected TV (CTV) advertising space.
-As consumer viewing habits continue to shift away from cable and towards streaming services at increasing levels, ad dollars continue to migrate towards these channels as well.
-Recently, the industry has built tools to better target streaming audiences and measure their viewing behaviors, with the goal of providing the most compelling ad opportunities for marketers looking to connect with valuable consumers.
-CTV ad spending is expected to increase 40% in 2021, totaling over $14.4b.1
+The industry built tools to better target streaming audiences and measure their viewing behaviors, with the goal of providing the most compelling ad opportunities for marketers looking to connect with valuable consumers.
+Making up 10% of all digital ad spending, CTV ad spending is expected to reach $29.29b in 2024.1

 CTV’s ability to merge the often separated performance and brand marketing worlds is redefining the digital advertising space as we once knew it.
-Given the immense ad opportunities that CTV/OTT offers—including precise, digital-like measurability and a high-quality viewing environment and the valuable audiences it draws in—and the significant investment in these channels, advertisers, and brands are increasingly focused on proving the effectiveness of their OTT campaigns and seeking the right media partners to help them do so.
+Given the immense ad opportunities that CTV/OTT offers—including precise, digital-like measurability and a high-quality viewing environment and the valuable audiences it draws in—and the significant investment in these channels, advertisers and brands are increasingly focused on proving the effectiveness of their OTT campaigns.

 It’s important to understand that attribution is a journey and the consumer journey is ever-changing.
-Today, a person can be exposed to a brand’s ad across numerous platforms and devices before making a purchase.
-In fact, in the modern age of marketing across platforms, devices, and channels, the typical retail consumer requires an average of 56 touchpoints before making a purchase.4 It is important to assign proper credit to each touchpoint so that marketers can determine where their budget should be spent.
+Today, a person can be exposed to a brand’s ad across numerous platforms and devices before purchasing.
+In fact, in the modern age of marketing across platforms, devices, and channels, the typical retail consumer requires an average of 56 touchpoints before making a purchase.3 It is important to assign proper credit to each touchpoint so that marketers can determine where their budget should be spent.

-Award-winning proprietary performance CTV platform, Flip matches and tracks OTT/CTV impressions across premium inventory sources to real-world events, including site visits, store location visits, subscriptions, app installs, form-fills, purchases, revenue, and more to provide a more granular look at the consumer journey.
+Our award-winning proprietary Performance CTV platform matches and tracks OTT/CTV impressions across premium inventory sources to real-world events, including site visits, store location visits, subscriptions, app installs, form-fills, purchases, revenue, and more to provide a more granular look at the consumer journey.
 We know, deterministically, at the household level, when someone is exposed to an ad and then takes action—whether it be digitally or physically.
-With Flip, advertisers can analyze exactly what’s driving desired results among consumers using multiple attribution methodologies.
+With our platform, advertisers can analyze exactly what’s driving desired results among consumers using multiple attribution methodologies.

-Flip takes attribution a step further, measuring every single touch prior to a conversion.
-Powered by innovative technology, the Flip platform allows users to toggle freely between four different attribution methodologies in real time to see exactly which touchpoints are driving the most leads, sales, installs, or visits among consumers.
+Our Performance CTV platform takes attribution a step further, measuring every single touch prior to a conversion.
+Powered by innovative technology, the platform allows users to toggle freely between four different attribution methodologies in real-time to see exactly which touchpoints are driving the most leads, sales, installs, or visits among consumers.
 Advertisers have the ability to shuffle the distribution of credit according to the following attribution methodologies:

 First Touch: All conversion credit assigned to the first variables that the converter was exposed to.